Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * Once submitted the rating is shown below with all other review information, as stated above.

 * User ratings for each product are calculated into an average rating.
-This average rating is then displayed within each product's card / product detail page.
+This average rating is then displayed within each product's card/product detail page.

 * Ratings can only be added if the user is logged in with a registered account.